mlflow/mlflow/docs/source/models.rst

 Commands
 ~~~~~~~~~

-* :py:func:`mlflow sagemaker run-local <mlflow.sagemaker.run_local>` deploys the model locally in a
+* :py:func:`mlflow deployments run-local -t sagemaker <mlflow.sagemaker.run_local>` deploys the
-  Docker container.
-The image and the environment should be identical to how the model would be run
+  model locally in a Docker container.
+The image and the environment should be identical to how the
-  remotely and it is therefore useful for testing the model prior to deployment.
+  model would be run remotely and it is therefore useful for testing the model prior to deployment.

 * `mlflow sagemaker build-and-push-container <cli.html#mlflow-sagemaker-build-and-push-container>`_
   builds an MLfLow Docker image and uploads it to ECR.
 The caller must have the correct permissions